olafkotur/rant/README.md

 # Rant
 Fetches a random rant from <https://devrant.com/feed> and logs it to your console.
-Something to do whilst I wait for `yarn start` to finish.
+Something to do whilst you wait for `yarn start` to finish.

 ## Setup and run
 * `yarn | npm i` install dependencies